SerbanTudor04/OpenTickets/README.md

 # after this a help message will popup with all the configurations
 ```

+## How to run the program
+Currently there isn't a standard running form, we recommand using the python as a Daemon service.
+Also you can serve the statics of the application using `Httpd` or `Nginx`.

 ## Contributing
 Any contribution is welcomed.
 Please feel free tom open any issue or pull request with your features or any kind of ideea.